 Situated in the northeast region of India, Meghalaya is all about mesmerizing hills, dominating rain-forests, dramatic clouds and a lot of rain.
 The town of Cherapunji and Mawsynram are statistically among the wettest places on earth.
-English is the official language here, making communication with locals not much of a hassle.
+English is the official language here, making communication with locals fairly hassle-free.
 I found Meghalaya as one of the safest and convenient places in India for solo travelling.
 The entire state is majorly populated by three indigenous tribes, who follow a matrilineal system with property names and wealth passing from mother to daughter.
-Come here to explore a non-clichéd and a different side of India.
+Visit Meghalaya to explore a non-clichéd and a different side of India.

 TOP PLACES TO SEE AND EXPERIENCES TO TRY IN MEGHALAYA

 Eat The Traditional Khasi Dish: Jadoh is a traditional Khasi dish of meat served with rice.
 The exclusivity, however, is that it includes rice cooked in either pork or chicken’s blood – because Khasi people do not waste any part of the animal, not even their eyeballs if they kill it to obtain meat.
 I’ve eaten some exotic foods around in India, but none of them matching the exoticness of that of Jadoh’s.

 Explore The Rainiest Place In The World: Housing a few families under its wetland, the town of Mawsynram is the rainiest place in the world.
-Though Mawsynram gets most of the rain during its rainy season (between June and September), expect to see periodic showers throughout the year.
+Though Mawsynram gets most of the rain during its rainy season (between June and September) expect periodic showers throughout the year.
 So before you plan Mawsynram, make sure you’ve invested in a good raincoat or an umbrella.

 Cherapunji: Before Mawsynram, Cherapunji owned the title of Rainiest Place in the World.
-Though even today, it won’t disappoint you with the annual rainfall it gets in a year.
+Though even today it won’t disappoint you with the annual rainfall it gets in a year.
 Cherapunji is located at a few hours’ drive from Shillong.
 Come here to see Meghalayas few popular natural caves, the mesmerizing Nohkalikai Waterfall, and an ideal viewpoint to see India’s neighbour Bangladesh from a distance.